rachelw5/odin_recipes/README.md

-and write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
+write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
 (You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)

 This project is to create a recipe website.
-It will have a main index page and have links to a few recipes.
-This is to demonstrate my skills in html.
+It will have a main index page and an external stylesheet that have links to a few recipes.
+This is to demonstrate my skills in html and css.